yarohtar/cam-maths-notes-obsidian/Notes/Poisson Equation with finite difference.md

-We want to solve:$$
+We want to solve:
+$$
 \nabla^2u = f
 $$
 subject to some Dirichlet boundary conditions.
+## Five-point method
 For this method we will assume that the boundary is rectangular because finite difference gets a bit messed up otherwise.

-## Five-point method
 We use [[Finite difference|finite differences]] to discretize the equation.
 $$
 \Delta_{h,x}^2u+\Delta_{h,y}^2u=h^2f(x,y)